Policy Academic Misconduct Procedure

 Intent

-This procedure outlines the University’s management of allegations of academic misconduct by students as referenced in the Student Code of Conduct, Examination Requirements, Learning, Teaching and Assessment Policy, and the Code for the Responsible Conduct of Research, in order to maintain the academic and research integrity and standing of the University.
+This procedure outlines the University’s management of allegations of academic misconduct by students as referenced in the Student Code of Conduct, Examinations Procedures for Students, Learning, Teaching and Assessment Policy, Coursework Academic Integrity Policy and Procedure and the Code for the Responsible Conduct of Research, to maintain the academic and research integrity and standing of the University.

 Scope